-Now is where the fun begins with new plants for your home.
-Follow the unpacking instructions below to be sure they complete their journey safe and sound.
+Now the fun begins!
+Follow the unpacking instructions below to ensure they complete their journey safe and sound.

 To keep your plants safe and snug, we use biodegradable packing peanuts.
 Remove these and set to the side to expose the paper sleeves your plants are in.
 No need to throw away the peanuts, they are biodegradable and will dissolve quickly in water.

 Gently lift your plants out of the box and stand them up properly on their pots.
 You may want to do this on a tray or towel, since there may be residual water or dirt that has loosened during shipping.
 If your plant came in a tall box, you can remove it by lifting up on the sleeve.

 There are two sleeves protecting your plant.
 A sturdy paper sleeve and a satin sleeve to keep the moisture in.
 Remove the paper Care Card from outside the paper sleeve and then carefully cut away the paper sleeve.
 Similarly, remove the rubber band holding the satin sleeve on and cut this inner sleeve off.
 Your plant will be happy to be out in the open again.

 To deliver water to your plants during shipping, there is dormant green moss on the top of the pot.
 Simply remove and discard this moss.

 Check your plant for water.
 Remember, it shipped from Florida and depending on how far away you are, it has been a few days since the plant has received a drink.
 Generally, the new plant will enjoy a good soaking as soon as it's unpacked.
 If the soil seems moist (stick your finger in to check) wait to water until the first few inches of soil have dried.